Pușcă Automată model 1986: Features

 The most easily recognized AKM feature is the gas block design (45 degree versus 90 degree).
 Incidentally, although the gas block is purely AKM, the gas vent in the barrel did change to a 90-degree design to minimize bullet shearing (a problem with early Soviet AK-74s with 45-degree gas blocks).
 This means the Romanian PA md.
 86 has a double-angle gas port, which makes it much harder to clean the gas vent.
 This variant also uses the AK-47 rear trunnion, and thus the siderail is lengthened.

 It uses either a "bird cage" flash suppressor, or a flash hider (designed for Special Forces).
-The design also incorporates an upward-curved charging handle, a wire side-folding stock (based on the East German design, but offset slightly to the left), and a traditional vertical handgrip.
+The design also incorporates an upward-curved charging handle, a wire side-folding stock (based on the East German design, but offset slightly to the left and featuring a button-release instead of a lever), and a traditional vertical handgrip.
 The md.
 86 uses laminated wood lower handguards, and Bakelite pistol grips and upper handguards.
 None of the components have had any polymer versions.

 The AG-40 grenade launcher can be attached as a lower handguard after removing the standard one.
 Lasers/lights can also be clamped to the barrel in two ways.
 The rifle is one of only a few AK versions that have a 3-round burst option, with the Polish Tantal being the only other Warsaw Pact variant.
 The burst mode is achieved through a ratcheting device on the left side of the receiver that interacts with the trigger group on the trigger-disconnector and hammer pins.
 Its location eliminates the need for an anti-pin walkout device, such as a Shepard's Crook on semi-auto AKs and extended auto sear spring on full-autos.
-It also has an advantage to the M16 Rifle's burst mode in that releasing the trigger in the middle of a burst (1-2 shot fired instead of full 3) causes the ratchet to reset making the next 3-round burst a new, full one instead of a continuation of the previous.
+It also has an advantage to the M16 rifle's burst mode in that releasing the trigger in the middle of a burst (1–2 shot fired instead of full 3) causes the ratchet to reset making the next 3-round burst a new, full one instead of a continuation of the previous.
 The Tantal functions in a similar manner with ratcheting device on trigger-disconnector and hammer pins, though has a separate safety and selector switch and eliminates the rate reducer.
 The safety stop is cut lower allowing the selector to travel further down just off the edge of the receiver for its burst mode position and as such has the following markings, from top to bottom: ∞, 1, 3.
 Only ribbed steel magazines are used.

 Combat divers also use a version with straight handguards, as the forward grip is considered to be cumbersome for amphibious operations.